Software Components

 Document Parser

 The Document Parser converts PDF, DOCX, and other file types into clean, structured markdown text.
-It offers two parsing strategies: a vision-based parser that uses GPT to interpret page layouts, tables, and visual structure; and local parsers (PyMuPDF, Docling) that process documents without API calls.
+The package ships six parser variants so you can match accuracy, cost, and infrastructure needs: vision-based parsing (GPT, Claude, or Gemini), local parsing (PyMuPDF, Docling), a Docling + vision hybrid that returns markdown plus metadata, and a remote Docling API client.
 The parsed markdown output preserves tables, headings, and multi-page structure, making it a reliable input for downstream extraction or indexing.

 Key features: